 - Eviler Than Thou: During his tenure, he often tried to demonstrate he was this to Zedd.

-- Screw This, I'm Outta Here!: At the end of "Alien Rangers of Aquitar", after the Aquitan Rangers defeat his latest monster, Vile decides to head back to his own galaxy, much to Zedd's delight.
+- Screw This, I'm Outta Here!: At the end of "Alien Rangers of Aquitar", after the Aquitian Rangers defeat his latest monster, Vile decides to head back to his own galaxy, much to Zedd's delight.

 - The Bad Guy Wins: Apparently the case in his own galaxy, as states before running off that he's going back home, where the bad guys can WIN.